rdeepak-711/SimpleAPP/README.md

 APP 6📼 :
     A simple video playing the background.
 The video play can be controlled with pause and play button in the bottom.

+APP 7🇹🇬 :
+    A toggle navigation tab made using HTML, CSS and JavaScript.